browserless/browserless/README.md

 The second method is an active-session debugger.
 When browserless runs http requests, and puppeteer sessions, it keeps track of some browser state, and makes those sessions available for debugging.
 You can simply load the web-based debugger in the browser, and click the menu icon in the top-left.
 It'll reveal all currently running sessions and a link to "view" them in Chrome's remote devtools.
 You can also query the `/session` API to get a JSON representation of sessions as well.

 If you're using the active-session debugger, and it's executing too fast, you can apply a `?pause` query parameter to your `puppeteer.connect` call (or HTTP REST calls) and browserless will pause your script until the debugger connects.
-This way you don't any critical actions!
+This way you don't miss any critical actions!

 browserless ships with an interactive debugger that makes writing scripts faster and interactive.
 You can use things like `debugger;` and `console.log` to capture what's happening on the page while your script is running.
 All of the Chrome devtools are there at your disposal.
 A small list of features includes: